Audition Procedure for entry 2023

 We are keen that each individual student can show their talent, so we ask that you use your discretion and if there is something you truly feel we need to see, please do include this.
 Normally all auditionees would be asked to participate in the full day of the audition, so we would have ample opportunity to see you at your very best and this needs to translate to what you show us in your video.

 We ask that an auditionee records about 15 minutes of dance, including some technical Ballet or Contemporary Dance exercises and at least one Jazz Dance or Contemporary Dance routine of minimum 60 seconds long.
-If the student is auditioning for the Musical Theatre course, please include one solo song and one monologue, each of at least 2 minutes duration.
+If the student is auditioning for a Musical Theatre course, please include one solo song and one monologue, each of at least 2 minutes duration.
 The best format for us to see a student in is MP4, although others are acceptable, however please be aware that any issues in us being able to view the material will mean we would need to ask you to resubmit the video in a format we can view.

 Excellent ~ The student is able to display a skilful level of control and understanding of the subject being marked.
 A student must show commitment and respond immediately to direction.